 Revisions clarify that replication (synthetic asset) transactions are addressed in SSAP No. 86—Derivatives and are not impacted by the principles-based bond definition.

-Revisions to SSAP No. 26 to explicit identity residuals, including first loss positions that lack contractual payments or substantive credit enhancement, do not qualify as bonds and shall be captured in SSAP No. 21—Other Admitted Assets.
+Revisions to SSAP No. 26 to explicitly identity residuals, including first loss positions, do not qualify as bonds and shall be captured in SSAP No. 21—Other Admitted Assets.

 Revisions specific to transition that clarify that investment assessments are required as of origination and to permit current or acquisition information in determining whether investments qualify as bonds at the time of transition.
-Furthermore, the guidance was clarified that the transition guidance shall be applied prospectively beginning with the first year of adoption.
+The guidance was also clarified that the transition guidance shall be applied prospectively beginning with the first year of adoption.
 For disclosures that provide comparable information, reporting entities shall not restate the prior year’s information in the 2025 disclosure.

-An updated SSAP No. 21 was also exposed to update guidance for the measurement of debt securities at the lower of amortized cost or fair value and to incorporate proposed accounting and reporting guidance for residuals.
+With an exposure of the revised documents, an updated SSAP No. 21 was also exposed to update guidance for the measurement of debt securities at the lower of amortized cost or fair value and to incorporate proposed accounting and reporting guidance for residuals.

 The Statutory Accounting Principles (E) Working Group received comments on June 9, 2023, from the 2023 Spring National Meeting exposure.
 No comments were received on SSAP No. 26, SSAP No. 43 or the document that detailed revisions to other SSAPs.
 The Working Group adopted the SSAP revisions reflected in these documents on August 12, 2023, during the 2023 Summer National Meeting, effective January 1, 2025.

-During the 2023 Summer National Meeting, the Working Group considered comments received on SSAP No. 21 on the guidance for debt securities that do not qualify as bonds and for residual interests and exposed a revised SSAP No. 21 until September 29, 2023.
+During the 2023 Summer National Meeting, the Working Group considered comments on SSAP No. 21 pertaining to the guidance for debt securities that do not qualify as bonds and for residual interests and exposed a revised SSAP No. 21 until September 29, 2023.
 The revisions for debt securities that do not qualify as bonds reflect a majority of interested parties’ comments.

-For debt securities that do not qualify as bonds, the revisions clarify that if the primary source of repayment is derived through underlying collateral, the investment shall only be admitted if the underlying collateral qualifies as admitted invested assets.
-For residuals, the revisions clarify that if the reporting entity holds a debt tranche from the same securitization, and the debt tranche does not qualify as a bond (either an issuer credit obligation or asset-backed security), and the debt security does not qualify as an admitted asset under SSAP No. 21, then the residual does not qualify as an admitted asset.
-In addition, the revisions to SSAP No. 21R included a proposed new measurement method for residuals.
+For debt securities that do not qualify as bonds, revisions clarify that if the primary source of repayment is derived through underlying collateral, the investment shall only be admitted if the underlying collateral qualifies as admitted invested assets.
+For residuals, revisions clarify that if the reporting entity holds a debt tranche from the same securitization, and the debt tranche does not qualify as a bond (either an ICO or ABS), and the debt security does not qualify as an admitted asset under SSAP No. 21, then the residual does not qualify as an admitted asset.

+Revisions proposed new measurement method for residuals.
 This guidance is different from what was proposed by interested parties but intends to reflect the highly uncertain amount and timing of residual cashflows.
-This proposed guidance will require all cash flows received to be treated as a return of principal / investment until the residual book adjusted carrying value (BACV) is zero.
+This proposed guidance will require all cash flows received to be treated as a return of principal until the BACV is zero.
 At that point, all cashflows received would be treated as interest income.
-This proposed guidance intends to best suit how residuals work conceptually.
+This proposed guidance was noted to best suit how residuals work conceptually.
 The reporting BACV will reflect the potential risk of loss prior to recovering the initial investment, rather than requiring an assessment of potential loss over the entire life of the securitization.
-Comments on the proposed measurement method for residual tranches in general, and also for individual types of residuals, were specifically requested.